Gridasov/artifact-registry-npm-tools/README.md

        `$ gcloud auth login`

-2. Add settings to connect to the repository to .npmrc.
+2. Add settings to connect to the repository to .npmrc / .yarnrc.yml.
 Use the output from the following command:

+2.1.
+For npm (and .npmrc)

     `$ gcloud artifacts print-settings npm`